-- Have your child drink 4 to 8 cups (1 to 2 liters) of fluid per day unless the doctor has told you something else.
+- Drink 4 to 8 cups (1 to 2 liters) of fluid per day unless your doctor has told you something else.

-- Tell your child’s doctor if your child throws up within 2 hours of taking an oral dose.
-Dose may need to be repeated.
+- Tell your doctor if you throw up within 2 hours of taking the oral drug.
+The dose may need to be repeated.

 - This drug is given as a shot into a vein.